Are you expecting a tax refund this year? There’s a pretty good chance your answer is yes.

 A tax refund can also help you start automating your savings immediately.
 For example, you can deposit your refund into a new account with Chime Bank and then begin saving money automatically every time you use your debit card.

 Chime also has an automatic savings account option where you set a rule to save money whenever you spend it or get paid.
-For example, you can automatically transfer 10% of your paycheck to your savings account, or allow Chime to round up your transactions to the nearest dollar.
+For example, you can automatically transfer a percentage of your paycheck to your savings account, or allow Chime to round up your transactions to the nearest dollar.
 Those roundups are deposited straight into your savings account, helping you reach your money goals faster.

 Ashley McDonald, a registered nurse case manager from Michigan, uses her tax refund to replenish her savings account.
 She once even used the money to fund a down payment for a new car.